 this post contains affiliate links

-So here we are again. another Instant Pot Recipe. #sorrynotsorry.
+So here we are again.
+Another Instant Pot Recipe. #sorrynotsorry.

 In case you’re looking for more recipes using your Instant Pot, here are all of mine.

 I happen to be a practicing Catholic and was trying to figure out a few fish dishes to make this Lenten season.
-I was actually running this morning when I thought of the idea of making fish tacos in my Instant Pot.
+I was running this morning when I thought of the idea of making fish tacos in my Instant Pot.
 Last week, I posted a recipe for Instant Pot Salmon Foil Packets, and I received a few suggestions from readers to use a parchment paper packet instead of foil.
 I guess some people don’t like cooking with foil.
 To each our own.
-Even though I love making fish in foil packets, I really wanted to try making Instant Pot fish in a parchment packet.
+Even though I love making fish in foil packets, I wanted to try making Instant Pot fish in a parchment packet.
 The verdict!
 I think the fish turns out great either way!

 There is no shortage of parchment paper in my house.
 I buy it from Costco in a, what seems like, and everlasting roll.

 I think that sometimes people tend to veer away from fish, especially when feeding crowds because of the cost.
-Actually, fish tacos are a great way to feed a crowd!
+Fish tacos are a great way to feed a crowd!
 It’s not like you put huge pieces of fish in each taco.
 I spent $4.60 on this fresh tilapia, and I fed my family easy with this portion.

 I didn’t add too many spices to this fish.
 I was making this for my kids and wanted to keep it mild.
-I absolutely LOVE the taste of smoked paprika, not regular paprika, smoked paprika.
+I LOVE the taste of smoked paprika, not regular paprika, smoked paprika.
 By all means, add some more spice if you like.
 Chili powder, garlic, onion or maybe even a little hot sauce would taste excellent with this recipe.